 The ability to make predictions for the outcome of tests or simulations by presenting complex 3D CAD data in this way is a game changer for engineering organisations.
 It allows design and engineering teams to iterate much faster by reducing the number of simulations or tests needed to be carried out to develop high-quality designs.

-Augmenting engineering R&D processes
+Augmenting automotive engineering R&D processes with artificial intelligence

 There are several key and reoccurring factors as to why engineers use Monolith to make their traditional engineering workflows more efficient: